Jean-Poul/Data-Science-Exam-Project/README.md

 ```shell
 Nvidia Goes Negative
 ```

+The model will then tell you if the stock in focus (NVIDIA) will be red or green on the day.

 ## Table of Contents for notebook
 * 1 Environment Setup
 * 2 Import and cleaning of data